vaibkumr/ML-CPP/README.md

 - A simple CSV reader.
 See `CSVReader.h`.
 - A label encoder for categorical variables.
 See `preprocess.h`.
 - Summarizer in `preprocess.h`.
 Prints `"mean", "stdv", "count", "min", "20%", "40%", "50%", "60%", "80%", "max"` for each numerical column.
+- Summarizer updated in `preprocess.h`.
+Prints `"count", "unique", "mostfrq", "lstfrq"` for each categorical column.

 # Todo:
 ### Data